 - A very small text file containing your GameMaker IDE and runtime version numbers, plus the version number of the privacy terms shown on the crash dialog

 - Your ui.log file (the old ui_crash.log file we used to ask for is not created now we have this new tool)

 - Your um.json user licensing/session information file

 - And, of course, a text file containing the text you typed into the dialog

-If you are unhappy with the zip and no longer want to send it, just delete it - please don't edit the contents and then still send the report to us!
+If you are unhappy with the zip and no longer want to send it to us, just delete it - please don't edit the contents of the zip and then still send the report to us!